alexfurmenkov/patterns/creational/factories/Factories.md

 create logger and queue client interfaces (`QueueClientInterface`, `LoggingClientInterface`) and a factory that produces concrete objects.
 Since you are supporting several cloud services, create a factory interface `FactoryInterface` with `get_queue_client` and `get_logger` methods and 2 concreate factories: one for each cloud service.

+Overall, abstract factory is some kind of factory of factories.
+Of course, you can combine creation of AWS and Azure clients in one factory class, but:
+* it will be hard to maintain
+* if you need to add a new cloud provider, you will have to change the class.
+It can cause bugs.

 ## Factory to use case matrix